mariodavid/mariodavid.github.io/_drafts/lessons-from-creating-a-CUBA-addon.md

 * having a react based frontend for entity creation
 * using any kind of service business logic to create instances

-Luckily it bacame clear that CUBA with its general tedancy to create thin layers of abstractions on everything was helping our here very much.
+Luckily it bacame clear that CUBA with its general tedency to create thin layers of abstractions on "everything" was helping our here very much.

 The way you create an entity instance in CUBA is not by calling the constructor of the entity like this: <code>Customer customer = new Customer();</code> but instead by using a factory method:<code>Customer customer = metadata.create(Customer.class);</code>.